 - B. Proposals for tall and mid-rise buildings should address the following criteria: - 1.
-The design of Tall buildings and mid-rise buildings fronting the River Thames must respond to views towards them as well as from them. - 2.
-In areas of larger-scale riverfront buildings, consider landward facing orientation and step down appropriately to provide a transition towards the existing character and scale. - 3.
+The design of tall buildings and mid-rise buildings fronting the River Thames must respond to views towards them as well as from them. - 2.
+In areas of larger-scale riverfront buildings, landward facing orientation should be considered and stepping down appropriately to provide a transition towards the existing character and scale. - 3.
 The design of tall buildings and mid-rise buildings should maintain the river frontage as a public resource.
 Developments should be set back to physically and visually ensure the Thames Path acts and feels like a welcoming public route without heavy overlooking from adjacent riverside residences.
 Ground floor uses should seek to activate the space as far as possible.

-Mid Rise Buildings
+Mid-Rise Buildings

-- C. Proposals for new mid-rise buildings or extensions to existing buildings which increase their height to 5 storeys or over, will usually only be appropriate in mid-rise and tall building zones identified on the Policies Map and in Appendix 3.
-Proposals will be required to meet the requirements of Policy 44 Design process and Policy 28 Local character and design quality and should - 1. be carefully located and designed to step down to surrounding existing and proposed buildings; - 2. respond positively and protect the setting of existing buildings in the surrounding area, including heritage assets; - 3. respect the scale, width and proportion of adjacent streets and watercourses, and local character, including potential effects on key characteristics, valued features and sensitivities as outlined in the character area profiles in Section 3 of the Urban Design Study; - 4. deliver a varied and interesting roofline in response to surrounding architectural styles, avoiding long monotonous blocks of development and/or excessive height. - 5.
-Where proposals are located within identified mid-rise and tall building zones, buildings should not exceed the appropriate height identified in Appendix 3. - 6.
-In cases of mid-rise buildings located close to the street edge, proposals should incorporate measures to soften their edges and provide positive public spaces at their base through the use of generous walkways and mature planting. - D. Proposals for mid-rise buildings may be permitted outside the identified mid-rise and tall building zones where they are: - 1. located in a town centre (Whitton, Teddington, Twickenham, Richmond and East Sheen).
-The Character Area Design Guidance in the Urban Design Study (2021) should be considered, where relevant, to demonstrate appropriateness to local context; and/or - 2. within transitional areas to tall building zones; and/or - 3. within or adjacent to areas which include buildings taller than the prevailing height or subject to substantial redevelopment; and/or - 4. a result of land assembly which enables the creation of a comprehensive scheme; and/or - 5. close to strategic roads and good public transport accessibility; and - 6. able to meet Part C of this policy whether it is of good design.
-Nevertheless, it is a significant one in terms of increasing the visibility of a development and its potential wider impact on an area's character.
+- C. Proposals for new mid-rise buildings or extensions to existing buildings which increase their height to 5 storeys or over, will usually only be appropriate in Mid-Rise and Tall Building Zones identified on the Policies Map and in Appendix 3.
+Proposals will be required to meet the requirements of Policy 44 'Design Process' and Policy 28 'Local Character and Design Quality (Strategic Policy)', and should: - 1. be carefully located and designed to step down to surrounding existing and proposed buildings; - 2. respond positively to and protect the setting of existing buildings in the surrounding area, including heritage assets and their setting; - 3. respect the local character, including the scale, width and proportion of adjacent streets and watercourses, and potential effects on key characteristics, valued features and sensitivities as outlined in the character area profiles in Section 3 of the Urban Design Study; - deliver a varied and interesting roofline in response to surrounding architectural styles, avoiding long monotonous blocks of development and/or excessive height;

+- where proposals are located within identified Mid-Rise and Tall Building Zones, buildings should not exceed the appropriate height identified in Appendix 3; - 6. in cases of mid-rise buildings located close to the street edge, proposals should incorporate measures to soften their edges and provide positive public spaces at their base through the use of generous walkways and mature planting. - D. Proposals for mid-rise buildings may be permitted outside the identified Mid-Rise and Tall Building Zones where they are: - located in a town centre (Whitton, Teddington, Twickenham, Richmond and East Sheen); the Character Area Design Guidance in the Urban Design Study should be considered, where relevant, to demonstrate appropriateness to local context; and/or - 2. within transitional areas to Tall Building Zones; and/or - 3. within or adjacent to areas which include buildings taller than the prevailing height or are subject to substantial redevelopment; and/or - 4. a result of land assembly which enables the creation of a comprehensive scheme; and/or - 5. close to strategic roads and good public transport accessibility; and - 6. able to meet Part C of this policy.

-The tall and mid-rise building zones will be added to the Policies Map, and are shown at Appendix 3.
+The Tall and Mid-Rise Building Zones have been added to the Policies Map, and are shown in Appendix 3.